-This post was written by Liza Schillo, a joint MEM/MBA student at Duke.
-Liza worked with Natural Capitalism Solutions this summer, made possible by the support of CASE’s Summer Internship Fund (learn more about SIF at the bottom of this post!)
+This post was written by Liza Schillo, a joint MEM/MBA student at Duke in October 2013.
+Liza worked with Natural Capitalism Solutions over her summer internship, made possible by the support of the Summer Internship Fund.

 This summer, I worked with Natural Capitalism Solutions (NCS), a sustainability consulting firm located in Boulder, CO.
 This boutique consulting firm was founded by Hunter Lovins, currently the organization’s president and a pioneer in the concept of corporate sustainability.
 In addition to NCS, Hunter founded the Rocky Mountain Institute, co-developed the concept of natural capitalism, which she has written several books about, and written hundreds of white papers (for a complete biography please follow this link).
 In 2000 she was named Time Magazine’s Hero of the Planet, and Newsweek awarded her with the title of Green Business Icon in 2009.